-The steps for creating a simple Redis Enterprise VPC (RV) deployment are as follows:
+The steps for creating a simple Redis Cloud Pro deployment are:

-Step 1 - Sign up for Redis Enterprise VPC account
+Step 1: Sign up for Redis Cloud Pro account

-Step 3 - Create a new RV subscription
+Step 2: Create a new Redis Cloud Pro subscription

-- Whether you want to use Redis on Flash or pure RAM Redis database
+- Select if you want to use Redis on Flash or pure RAM Redis database.

-- Please provide the required Deployment CIDR - this is an IPv4 subnet with /24 subnet mask, in CIDR notation, that you would like RV to use.
+- Enter the required Deployment CIDR.
+The CIDR an IPv4 subnet that you want Redis Cloud Pro to use for this subscription.
 For a standard deployment, you can specify 10.0.1.0/24.
-Later on, you will have to create a VPC peering link to your application, therefore, please make sure that the CIDR you provide does not conflict with your application VPC CIDR to avoid problems when you peer the VPC to your.
+Make sure that the CIDR you provide does not conflict with your application VPC CIDR to avoid problems when you peer the VPC to your.

 Next, define the databases to provision.
 Each row in the table represents a group of databases that share the same specification.

-- Dataset size - The estimated size of your data.
+- Enter the dataset size - The estimated size of your data.
 You can specify 1GB for a small database.

-Once done with all databases, click on Continue.
+When you finish with all databases, click Next.

-Behind the scenes, RV is performing a few operations based on your inputs:
+Behind the scenes, Redis Cloud Pro is performing a few operations based on your inputs: